 In 2010 amateur family historian Scott Wishart began an eight-year project to research and record biographical details of men and women bearing his surname who served in uniform during the First World War.
 This site is a tribute to all those Wisharts who served both overseas and on the home front.

 Currently, Scott has identified over 540 Wisharts from the United Kingdom, the Commonwealth and United States who served in uniform overseas and on the home front between 1914 and 1919.
 Some were pre-war reservists and found themselves quickly mobilised for active service during the summer of 1914, whilst others were army regulars stationed overseas in countries such as India, and subsequently drafted back to Europe and posted to the Western Front.

 A great many Wisharts answered Kitchener’s call for volunteers and signed up following the outbreak of war.
 Although a few would see action in France by the year’s end, the majority of the ‘new army’ Wisharts didn’t cross the English Channel until 1915, with a number sailing further afield to the Dardanelles, Balkans, Mesopotamia, Egypt and East Africa.

-The project is ongoing, and made all the more possible with the assistance of Lt.
-Col Jack Wishart and all the Wisharts from around the world who have submitted their own family stories and artefacts.
+The project is ongoing and has been made possible with the assistance of the late Lt.
+Col Jack Wishart and all the Wisharts from around the world who have submitted their own family stories and artifacts.

 To date detailed biographies have been written for over two-hundred individuals, and will be published in a trilogy of books.
 The first will cover Wisharts (from all countries) who were killed in action or subsequently died of wounds.
 The second will document the Wisharts from the United Kingdom who survived the war, whilst the third will be focused on those who also survived, but were residents of the Commonwealth and USA.